cuu508/cronsim/README.md

   including its quirky behaviour during DST transitions.
 * Readability.
 Prefer simple over clever.
 * Minimalism.
-Don't implement features that Healthchecks will not use (for example, iteration in reverse, or the seconds field in cron expressions).
+Don't implement features that Healthchecks will not use (for example, the seconds field in cron expressions).

 ## Installation